 The Master's Degree is typically completed in two years; however, more time may be needed depending on the research project.
-According to the Graduate College's requirements, the Master's degree must be completed within six consecutive years - continuous enrollment in all Fall and Spring semesters is required.
+According to Graduate College requirements, the Master's degree must be completed within six consecutive years - continuous enrollment in all Fall and

+Spring semesters is required.
 The count begins from the first semester of admission to the student's program.